sa2c/git-demystified/_episodes/03-reset-and-checkout.md

 {: .language-bash}
 Ahhh....but now we spot our mistake!

 We could use a mixed reset to step back by one commit, and then change the files - but maybe we would rather just go back to before we made the changes in the first place and reset the files as well.
 This is where a hard reset comes in.
-It does everything a mixed reset does, but also drops all the changes.
+It does everything a mixed reset does, but also drops all the changes in the working directory.
 Let's try it
 ~~~
 $ git reset --hard HEAD~
 ~~~